-This is a rare brain infection that can happen when water containing the amoeba rushes up your nose and reaches your brain.
+This rare brain infection can happen when water containing the amoeba rushes up your nose and reaches your brain.
 Let’s explore the details of the news with Ehline Law and our California personal injury attorneys.
 It may not be that foreseeable, as it is the first in the state’s history.
-But let’s take a look and see and compare with a public swimming pool.
+But let’s take a look and see and compare it with a public swimming pool.

 On Sunday, August 14, 2022, a child started to experience fever, headache, and body stiffness after swimming in the Elkhorn River in northeastern Nebraska.

-Worried about his health, his parents moved him immediately to a local hospital for medical care.
+He was worried about his health.
+His parents moved him immediately to a local hospital for medical care.
 However, according to Douglas County Health Department federal health officials, the Nebraska child died on Wednesday, succumbing to what doctor’s believed was a rare, suspected infection.
 The infection can result in primary amebic meningoencephalitis (PAM).
 Unlike a brain injury from drowning, this is a disease, not oxygen deprivation.

 The Centers for Disease Control and Prevention (CDC) stepped in and conducted further tests to confirm the cause of death.
 The results suggested primary amebic meningoencephalitis, a rare infection caused by Naegleria Fowleri, a brain-eating amoeba.

-According to the Centers for Disease Control and federal health officials, and other health experts, the suspected infection is generally caused by the brain-eating amoeba entering the human body through the nose.
+According to the Centers for Disease Control, federal health officials, and other health experts, the suspected infection is generally caused by the brain-eating amoeba entering the human body through the nose.